simonprickett/local-aircraft-tracker/README.md

 Get a free cloud hosted database [here](https://redis.com/try-free), or use the redis-stack Docker image ([here](https://hub.docker.com/r/redis/redis-stack)) or use the Docker compose file at the root of this repository.

 It's also a good idea to download and install [RedisInsight](https://redis.io/docs/ui/insight/), a free tool for managing and visualising data in Redis.
 Use this to see what's going on with your Redis Stack instance.

+You'll find a README in the folder for each component that describes what it does and how to set it up.

 ## Example Search Queries from redis-cli